 While modifying PG&E's analysis to address the above concerns would likely improve the impact assessment, there would remain a substantial degree of uncertainty.
 The estimates of expected plankton mortality due to in-water sound are based on a limited number of studies, most of which were done in other areas and on species not present in the survey area.
+For example, available studies discuss effects on local northern anchovies and Dungeness crab, but also Atlantic cod and species offshore of Nova Scotia and Norway or in the Black Sea.
+As noted in the project's Environmental Assessment (see Appendix E, page 3 of Addendum 1, "Responses to Issues Raised During a November 2, 2011 Meeting with Fishers at Port San Luis", PG&E states: "There are a number of other gray literature studies of the effects of sound on developing eggs and larvae; none provide conclusive evidence on this topic that is germane to most Pacific Coast species.
+Indeed, one can conclude that there is a total dearth of material on this topic and it is an area of research that needs rigorous experimental evaluation.
+In summary, the few studies on the effects on eggs, larvae, and fry are insufficient to reach any conclusions with respect to the way sound would affect survival.
 The level of uncertainty might be reduced by using additional assessment methods, such as the above-referenced AEL and FH methods, which calculate the effects of plankton losses on adult fish populations.
 However, these methods have been used primarily to determine effects on commercially-important fish species, and rely on having extensive knowledge about the affected species' life history, which is unavailable for most species in the survey area.
 These methods are not as useful for identifying the effects of planktonic losses on food web dynamics, community structure, or other similar ecosystem functions.
 Additionally, and as noted above, there are apparently no studies describing the lethal or sub-lethal effects of the project's air guns on fish eggs, so this would remain an area of uncertainty.

-Based on the data used by PG&E and the assessment provided, it is likely that the survey would result in mortality to about five million fish and invertebrate larvae in the project area and an unknown number of fish eggs.
+Based on the data used by PG&E and the assessment provided, it is likely that the survey would result in mortality to about 3.2 million fish and invertebrate larvae in the project area and an unknown number of fish eggs.
 The proposed project does not include measures to mitigate for this adverse effect.
 Further, given the paucity of relevant data and studies, as well as the questions about the suitability of the submitted assessment in accurately characterizing likely effects, it is not clear that the extent of this adverse effect, or its significance, has been adequately assessed.
 Nonetheless, the evidence shows the proposed project would adversely affect larvae and fish eggs, and the Commission finds that it does not include measures to minimize or mitigate these effects, as required under Section 30231.